Advanced Magento 2 Developer Tools For Debugging

 II.
 EcomDev PHPUnit

-EcomDev is a Magento extension integrating PHPUnit with the Magento framework.
+EcomDev is a Magento extension that integrating PHPUnit with the Magento framework.
 It provides fixtures and helpers for testing Magento functionality.
 The extension covers models, controllers, and blocks.

 Key Highlights: